NTSB Identification: ANC12GA114

 Injuries: 1 Uninjured.

-On September 30, 2012 about 1550 Alaska daylight time, an amphibious float-equipped Quest Aircraft Kodiak 100 airplane, N745, sustained substantial damage while landing at the Lake Hood Seaplane Base, Anchorage, Alaska.
-The airplane was being operated as a visual flight rules (VFR) cross-country government flight, under Title 14, CFR Part 91, when the accident occurred.
-The airplane was operated by the U.S. Department of Interior, U.S. Fish and Wildlife Service.
-The commercial certificated pilot, the sole occupant, was not injured.
+On September 30, 2012, about 1545 Alaska daylight time, an amphibious float-equipped Quest Aircraft Company, LLC, Kodiak 100 airplane, N745, sustained substantial damage while landing at the Lake Hood Seaplane Base, Anchorage, Alaska.
+The airplane was being operated as a visual flight rules (VFR) cross-country public-use flight under 14 Code of Federal Regulations (CFR) Part 91 when the accident occurred.
+The airplane was operated by the U.S. Department of Interior (DOI), U.S. Fish and Wildlife Service.
+The certificated commercial pilot, the sole occupant, was not injured.
 Visual meteorological conditions prevailed, and a VFR flight plan had been filed.
-The flight originated at the King Salmon Airport, King Salmon, Alaska, about 1300, and had completed a planned stop in Kenai, Alaska, before continuing to Anchorage, the flights final destination for the day.
+The flight originated at the King Salmon Airport, King Salmon, Alaska, about 1300.

 Index for Sep2012 | Index of months